Chapter 8: Reading the Future#

 1.1 Pearson’s r#

-💡 Plain English first: Pearson’s r is a single number from −1 to +1 that captures how strongly two variables move together in a straight-line pattern.
+💡 Plain English first: Pearson’s r is a single number ranging from −1 to +1 that captures how strongly two variables move together in a straight-line pattern.

 Framingham examples:

-• SYSBP vs DIABP: strong positive r — they are two measures from the same cardiovascular system.
+SYSBP vs DIABP: Strong positive r — they are two measures from the same cardiovascular system.

-• TOTCHOL vs BMI: weak to moderate positive r — higher body weight is associated with higher cholesterol, but the relationship is noisy.
+TOTCHOL vs BMI: Weak to moderate positive r — higher body weight is associated with higher cholesterol, but the relationship is noisy.

 Assumptions of Pearson’s r:

-• Both variables continuous (interval or ratio)
+Both variables are continuous (interval or ratio).

-• Approximate bivariate Normality
+Approximate bivariate Normality.

-• No severe outliers
+No severe outliers.

 1.2 Spearman’s Rho#

-• Data is ordinal (e.g., EDUC)
+Data is ordinal (e.g.,

-• Data is continuous but skewed (e.g., CIGPDAY)
+EDUC).Data is continuous but heavily skewed (e.g.,

 1.3 Correlation Is Not Causation#

-Explanation
+Explanation |

-Confounding
+Confounding |

-AGE correlates with both SYSBP and TOTCHOL — age confounds a BP–cholesterol correlation
+AGE correlates with both SYSBP and TOTCHOL — age is a confounding variable driving a spurious BP–cholesterol correlation. |

-Does high BP cause high BMI, or high BMI cause high BP?
+Does high blood pressure cause high BMI, or does high BMI cause high blood pressure? |

-Coincidence
+Coincidence |

 Section 2: Simple Linear Regression#